Document name

 2. The Disaster Reserve is established to meet the requirements of the Act with respect to disasters (POL 12/2014, Disaster Reserve):

 1. Disaster – Part 1 covers the potential volatility in less severe disasters.
-This reserve is set at one per cent of benefit liabilities.
+This reserve is set at one per cent of funding basis benefit liabilities.

 2. Disaster – Part 2 covers rare but severe disasters.
-This reserve is set at one per cent of benefit liabilities.
+This reserve is set at one per cent of funding basis benefit liabilities.

-4. The Second Injury and Re-employment Reserve provides employers with cost relief on claims that are attributed to an earlier injury, an injury following re-employment and other circumstances established in POL 21/2010.
-Based on past utilization of this reserve, the Second Injury and Re-Employment Reserve is set at one per cent of benefit liabilities as actuarially determined.
+3. The Second Injury and Re-employment Reserve provides employers with cost relief on claims that are attributed to an earlier injury, an injury following re-employment and other circumstances established through policy.
+Based on past utilization of this reserve, the Second Injury and Re-Employment Reserve is set at one per cent of funding basis benefit liabilities as actuarially determined.

 Policy references